WesCook/FlairKeeper/readme.md

 # Souls Flair Bot

+**This document is a work-in-progress.**

-A bot and web app for assigning trophy flairs on the Souls subreddits.
+A web app for assigning trophy flairs.
+Created for the Souls network of subreddits.

-Generates a unique string based on the combination of inputs.
-Supports importing and exporting of specific user flairs, or manual copying methods.
+Generates a unique string based on the selected trophies.
+Can be used in automatic or manual modes.
+Strings can be copied manually, or automatically exported to subreddits of your choosing.

-Designed to be as configurable as possible.
-Could work with other flair programs if designed around a string combination system.
+Connects via OAuth2 to your reddit account if you choose to connect it for additional functionality.

+Designed with configurability in mind.
+Trophies can be be added or adjusted in the `config.js` file.

+### To use this instance

+This instance is intended for moderators of the Souls network of subreddits.
+It requires a moderator account with flair permission to work.
+You can connect using the following steps:

+1.

-### Run your own instance
+### To run your own instance

+For other subreddit networks, it's easy to run your own instance of the web app and reddit app.

+As all the authentication occurs using OAuth, there's no risk in publishing the URL to the internet.

-The web app doesn't generally require a web server (it's all client-side).
+This web app doesn't generally require a web server (it's all client-side).
 However, browsers place limitations on the `file://` protocol which prevents this app from running locally.
 As such you'll need to run a basic web server.

-If hosting online, do not publish the app URL or config file as these contain your secret keys.
-They are for personal use only, or that of a trusted mod team.

 To get started:

-1. Copy `config.sample.js` in the root to `config.js`.
-2. (Optional) Create an account for your flair bot.
-The account must be a moderator with flair permission on any subreddits it accesses (required for importing/exporting).
-3. [Create an app](https://www.reddit.com/prefs/apps/) of type `web app` and redirect URL `https://not-an-aardvark.github.io/reddit-oauth-helper/`.
-The redirect URL can be adjusted afterwards.
-4. Use [Reddit OAuth Helper](https://not-an-aardvark.github.io/reddit-oauth-helper/) to assist in generating tokens.
-Enter your Client ID and secret, and check Permanent.
-Check `modflair` and `mysubreddits` under scope.
-5. Click Generate Tokens.
-Confirm the app is connected, and record the refresh token near the bottom of the page.
-6. Copy client ID, secret, and refresh token into config.js.
+1.